ember-template-lint/ember-template-lint-plugin-prettier/README.md

 As peerDependencies, `prettier` and `ember-template-lint` will have to be installed in your project.
 Prettier version local to the project will be used (not any global one!).

-Also, this plugin doesn't come with a recommended set of rules (that you often provide in the `extends` config key).
-At least for today!
-You'll have to enable them manually (see "Recommended configuration").

 ## Recommended configuration

 A recommended configuration is available.
 To use it, merge the following object to your `.templatelintrc.js` file:

 ```
 module.exports = {
   plugins: ["ember-template-lint-plugin-prettier"],